Anatame/discosave-p-DEPRECATED-/readme.md

 Hey there,
 This extension helps you save important messages from any server channel to your own personal server.

-> ***Please note: This extension is not complete and still is in alpha phase.
-Expect bugs to happen and more features will be improved and added.***

 # How to add?
 Just download the zip file from [releases](https://github.com/Anatame/discosave-p/releases/tag/1.0.1), extract it to a folder and then go to manage extensions > load unpacked extension > set the path to the **dist** folder inside extracted folder and done!